There was an error with your log in

 Sunset in Queenstown

-• Your guide departs early for Christchurch, marking the end of the tour.
-If you’re staying in Queenstown, keep in mind that it’s known as the adventure capital of New Zealand, so there are a ton of superb hiking and cycling tracks in the area!
-Don’t hesitate to ask your guides for tips on great hikes and other activities to do in the area!
+• Your guide departs early this morning, marking the end of the tour.
+For those staying on in Queenstown you will be spoilt for choice of adventure activities to try.
+Queenstown is the adventure capital of New Zealand and is surrounded by stunning landscapes with superb hiking and cycling tracks.
+Don’t hesitate to ask one of our helpful team for tips of great hikes and other activities to do in the area!

 Queenstown